Alternative Dispute Resolution (ADR)/Arbitration

 With little success in Congress, arbitration opponents have worked to curtail the practice through the courts and federal regulatory agencies.
 Fortunately, the U.S. Supreme Court, in the recent cases of AT&T Mobility v.
 Concepcion (2011) and American Express Co. v.
 Italian Colors Restaurant (2013), has upheld the legal enforceability of arbitration under the Federal Arbitration Act.

-However, the Consumer Financial Protection Bureau released its anti-arbitration study in March 2015, as mandated by the Dodd-Frank Act, and is now preparing a rulemaking.
-The agency’s findings could determine whether arbitration clauses will be upheld in consumer financial agreements.
-In addition, the 2010 Dodd-Frank Act authorizes the SEC to prohibit or restrict arbitration requirements for both broker-dealers and investment advisers, but the agency has yet to take action on the issue.
+However, the Consumer Financial Protection Bureau (CFPB) released its anti-arbitration study in March 2015, as mandated by the Dodd-Frank Act.
+Subsequent to the study, on May 5, 2016, the CFPB issued a proposed rulemaking on arbitration clauses that would inhibit consumers from filing or participating in class action litigation.
+The rule would also mandate reporting to the CFPB of arbitration claims and awards.
+This dangerous rule proposal was open for public comment and now awaits agency action.
+In addition, the Dodd-Frank Act authorizes the SEC to prohibit or restrict arbitration requirements for both broker-dealers and investment advisers, but the agency has yet to take action on the issue.
 Other agencies such as the Department of Labor, the Department of Health and Human Services, and the Department of Education have also proposed or finalized their own anti-arbitration and pro-class action litigation rules in recent months.